CivicActions/ansible-ec2-800-53-kickstart/README.md

 ### Initial setup

 The following only needs to be done once upon creation of the project:
+* Create an AWS account - one account for each major client/project is a good practice.
+The account should be owned by an e-mail alias, not a personal e-mail.
 * Set up an IAM group for admin users, create accounts and share account credentials.
 * Update the env.list file with the following:
  * The project name (in lowercase) to match the group name that will be referenced in users  `$HOME/.aws/credentials` files (replace PROJECT below).